privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 to a list of plaintext string interest group names (the order of which MUST exactly match the request payload provided in {{interest-groups}}).
-This map will be used by {{response-payload}} to deserialize the response into a a structure usable by the browser.
+This map will be used by {{response-payload}} to deserialize the response into a a structure usable by the client.

 This map may be represented in whichever way is most convenient for use in
 {{response-payload}}.